Class Attendance

 • Highly contagious diseases (e.g., chicken pox, measles)

-Mental Health Concerns.
 The University Counseling Center will use clinical judgment as to whether there is a legitimate need for the student to miss class for reasons related to mental health.
-If in the judgment of the University Counseling Center staff, the student should be out of class due to a mental health condition, the Counseling Center staff will request a written release of information from the student.
+If, in the judgment of the University Counseling Center staff, the student should be out of class due to a mental health condition, the Counseling Center staff will request a written release of information from the student.
 With a signed release, the Counseling Center staff may then contact the faculty member or the appropriate Assistant or Associate Dean, who may contact faculty accordingly.
 The University Counseling Center will not typically validate the legitimacy of a student having missed classes for mental health reasons retroactively before the student has been to the Counseling Center.
-The fact that a student is in treatment at the Counseling Center or with an off campus mental health provider will not, in itself, justify the student missing classes.
+The fact that a student is in treatment at the Counseling Center or with an off-campus mental health provider will not, in itself, justify the student missing classes.
 The recommendation for missing classes will occur only when the mental condition necessitates it.
 If the student is seeing an off-campus mental health care provider, the student will provide the documentation from that provider to the appropriate Assistant or Associate Dean, who will then contact the faculty member.

-Students must advise the instructor by email before class of their intent to utilize a Personal Day as the reason for their absence.
-A Personal Day will not be approved retroactively.
-Students may, but are not required, to provide additional information regarding their absence.
-Additionally, Personal Days may not:
+In addition to the attendance policy stated above, students are entitled to two excused absences for any reason to support personal wellness.
+Students must advise the instructor by email before class of their intent to utilize an excused absence for personal wellness as the reason for their absence.
+An excused absence for personal wellness will not be approved retroactively.
+Students may, but are not required to provide additional information regarding their absence.
+Additionally, excused absences for personal wellness may not:

 • be used on consecutive class days;